Bridge collapses in Merritt, B.C., as some residents defy evacuation orders over looting fears

 There are also safety concerns around damaged infrastructure, with one bridge near Colletville on the south side of the town collapsing overnight.

 "As a result we're not confident about the structural of any bridge in the city,” said Greg Lowis with the City of Merritt.
-“We are contacting structural bridge engineers and arranging for them to do inspections and find out how safe they are but until we get an answer on that"
+“We are contacting structural bridge engineers and arranging for them to do inspections and find out how safe they are."

-That won't happen until the waters have receded.
+That won't happen until the waters have receded, however.
 In the meantime, Lowis said, "no one should be using any bridge in Merritt."

 That message was echoed by the chair of the Thompson Nicola Regional District, who warned displaced residents to brace for the worst.